nsviel/-Obstacle-Control_interface_module/README.md

 ```
 </details>

+## Documentation

 The more important parameters could be changed in the ```config``` JSON file.

 A manual switch between overview and parametrization mode can be made at runtime in the ```Menu``` and then ```mode``` onglet.

+At system start, when all systems are initialized a small configuration step is generally necessary.
+For example, setting the different IP for each components have to be done either in the ```config``` file or directly on the interface.

+The file responsible for the IP addresses, like adding new one or delete one old, is the ```wallet.txt``` file in the ```src``` folder.
+You can either modify the list of IP addresses either on the file or on the interface with the Wellet menu.